ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Introduction

-\item We develop a proactive-oriented context extraction approach with an on-demand tiered perception mechanism that continuously senses the environment on demand and derives proactive-relevant cues from massive sensor data.
+\item We develop an on-demand tiered perception mechanism to continuously capture multimodal sensory data in the wild with low overhead on mobile devices, and a proactive-oriented context extraction approach that derives hierarchical contexts from massive sensory streams to support proactive reasoning.

-\item We develop a context-aware proactive reasoner that maps hierarchical contexts to predictions of user needs and tool calling, delivering proactive and unobtrusive assistance under temporal constraints to avoid overload.
+\item We develop a context-aware proactive reasoner that reasons over hierarchical contexts to infer user intent, predict proactive needs, and determine appropriate tool calls, enabling timely and unobtrusive assistance.

-\item We implement \workname~on AR glasses with an edge server and evaluate it on a real-world testbed, a public dataset, and through a user study, validating its effectiveness in delivering timely and unobtrusive proactive assistance.
+\item We design and implement \workname~on AR glasses and smartphones with an edge server and validate its effectiveness on both a public dataset and a real-world dataset. \workname~can achieve up to 27.7\% higher accuracy in proactive prediction, 20.5\% lower false detection over state-of-the-art baselines.
+A user study with 20 participants further shows that 85\% of participants were willing to use \workname~in their daily lives.

 \end{itemize}